cokestrawberry/SYNCLOUD/README.md

-# SoundCloud
+# Syncloud
-Repository for SoundCloud
+Repository for Syncloud

 <hr/>